input-output-hk/cardano-sl/networking/notes/shelley/CommunicationPatterns.md

   - TTL on the key expires.
     If in state 1, this makes no sense, since we don't have the key.
     If in state 2, forget `v` and enter state 1.

+Comment: Marcin

+> I think it should be "forget k", v is unknown at this state.

       This is dodgy.
 It means the publisher failed to deliver before TTL.
     If in state 3, forget `k` and `v` and enter state 1.

+Comment: Marcin

+> We could also relay `k` not yet knowing `v` and then queue the requests for `v` until we know it.
+But this would complicate matters when we fail to get `v`, so it's better to start with the proposed machine.
+>
+> There should be a fallback when the request for `v` fails, anyway.
+So maybe we should have three states for `v`: `unknown`, `failed` and `known`?

 ### Stretch: privacy considerations